File reading/writing utility

 Module functions

-Save a numpy array to a file, included header lines.
+Save a numpy array to a file, with optional header lines.

 Returns: